harlan-zw/harlanzw.com/content/posts/build-unlighthouse.md

 ---
-title: "Building Unlighthouse: Open-Source Package For Site-wide Google Lighthouse scans"
+title: "Exploring Modern Package Development: Building Unlighthouse"
 description: "Unlighthouse is a package I made to scan your entire site using Google Lighthouse.
 Discover what went into making it, including some of the awesome packages I used."
 publishedAt: "2022-06-12"
 image: "https://next.unlighthouse.dev/og.png"